igarag/igarag/README.md

 - 👨‍💻 All of my projects are available at [my GitHub repositories.](https://github.com/igarag?tab=repositories)

-- 📝 I regulary write articles on [My master thesis blog.](https://roboticslaburjc.github.io/2019-tfm-ignacio-arranz/)
+- 📝 I regulary write articles on [Python-Web.](https://github.com/igarag/python-web).
+These articles will be published soon in a new blog that is under development.
+Stay tuned!.

 - 💬 Ask me about **Python, Computer Vision, Django ...**